aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <h5>Using environment description files</h5>

 <p>The compiler could find a member of a namespace by consulting a file that
-describes a mapping between module names and &ldquo;.cmi&rdquo; files.</p>
+describes a mapping between module names and “.cmi” files.</p>

-<p>For example, if a file &ldquo;foo.mlpath&rdquo; included the mapping &ldquo;Foo#Bar:
+<p>For example, if a file “foo.mlpath” included the mapping “Foo#Bar:
-foo/bar.cmi&rdquo; then that file could be passed as a command-line argument to the compiler and used to look up the &ldquo;bar.cmi&rdquo; file directly.</p>
+foo/bar.cmi” then that file could be passed as a command-line argument to the compiler and used to look up the “bar.cmi” file directly.</p>

 <p>Looking up modules using this scheme may speed up compilation by avoiding the
 need to scan directories for files.</p>